daisygunn/heiwa-gallery/README.md

 ### Databases

+I opted to connect to the Heroku postgres database from the beginning which is provided by Heroku as an add-on.

-Entity Relationship Diagram below to see how the models relate to each other:
+Almost all of the app's (aside from home) I have created models for, the Entity Relationship Diagram below shows how the database models relate to each other:

 ![Database Schemas can be found here](assets/images/database_schemas.jpg)